 Professor of English and Associate Dean, College of Arts & Sciences

 Phone Extension: 2454

-Daniel Strait is professor of English and Associate Dean of the College of Arts and Sciences at Asbury University, where he has taught for 18 years.
-His research interests include exploring the intersections of literature, philosophy, and religion, especially in Shakespearean drama and Renaissance poetry (especially Herbert).
+Daniel H. Strait is professor of English and Associate Dean of the College of Arts & Sciences at Asbury University, where he has taught for 20 years.
+His research interests include exploring the intersections of literature, philosophy, and religion, especially in Shakespearean drama and Renaissance poetry (especially George Herbert).
 His doctoral research focused on the limits of religious language in George Herbert and Emily Dickinson.

-Dan is a member of the Renaissance Society of America, the George Herbert Society, and the Association for the Study of Law, Culture and the Humanities.
-He also serves as an editorial board member of The Chesterton Review, a quarterly journal of religion, literature, and culture, published by Seton Hall University.
+Dr. Strait is a member of the Renaissance Society of America (RSA), the George Herbert Society, and the Association for the Study of Law, Culture and the Humanities (ASLCH).

-Areas: Early modern literature, Shakespeare, Herbert, Milton, Renaissance poetry; Nineteenth-century American literature, Dickinson; Philosophy and literature.
+Areas: Early modern literature, Shakespeare and Renaissance lyric poetry; Nineteenth-century American literature, Dickinson; Philosophy and literature.

 M.A., English, Florida Atlantic University

 2011-present.
 Professor of English and Associate Dean, College of Arts & Sciences, Asbury University, Wilmore, Kentucky.

 spring, 2017.
 Interim Chair, Department of English, Asbury University, Wilmore, Kentucky.

 2005-present.
 Professor of English, Asbury University, Wilmore, Kentucky.